 Outpatient Drug Treatment

-Outpatient addiction treatment allows you to access high quality treatment while living at home.
-As treatment integrates your home living environment, the learning that happens in therapy and counseling sessions can be applied to the activities that make up your daily routine and tested.
+Like for all other chronic diseases, such as diabetes, hypertension or even contagious HIV, treatment is almost always provided on an outpatient basis.
+Outpatient alcohol and drug treatment allows you to access high-quality treatment while living at home.
+As treatment integrates your home living environment, the learning that happens in therapy and drug counseling sessions can be applied to the activities that make up your daily routine and tested.
 The duration of treatment depends on your individual needs.Â The Substance AbuseÂ and Mental Health Services Administration, or SAMHSA recommends up to 30 hours a week of programming.
 In case you experience a crisis at home,Â outpatient detox treatment providers are reachable 24X7.

-Individual counseling is an integral part of rehabilitation.Â SAMHSA listsÂ various types of therapy to achieve long-term sobriety and may include the following: cognitive behavioral therapy, or CBT, contingency management, motivational enhancement therapy, group counseling, medication, case management services, lectures and educational programs and, most importantly, family support.
+Group and individual substance abuse counseling is an integral part of rehabilitation.Â SAMHSA listsÂ various types of therapy to achieve long-term sobriety and may include the following: cognitive behavioral therapy, or CBT, contingency management, motivational enhancement therapy, group counseling, medication, case management services, lectures and educational programs and, most importantly, family support.
 Some specialized forms of treatment:

 - Partial Hospitalization Programs: This is suitable for individuals with severe medical conditions or psychological issues.
 Usually, people enrolled in these programs meet for 3-5 days each week for periods of four hours or more in a hospital or clinic but can go home at night.